 The above figure represents the ER diagram of the college student database.
-The student, college, mechanical, electronics and computer science are entities and the enrolls in and specialized in are the relationship.
-The attributes are name, age, gender, DOB, affiliation, address.
+The student, college, mechanical, electronics, and computer science are entities that enroll in and specialize in the relationship.
+The attributes are name, age, gender, DOB, affiliation, and address.

 Components of Entity-Relationship Model

-The ER model is used as a conceptual view of the database.
-The ER model consist of real-world entities and the related associations exist between them.
-The ER model gives the complete idea of a database used for any application and it is very easy to understand.
+The ER model serves as a conceptual view of the database.
+The ER model consists of real-world entities and their related associations.
+The ER model gives the whole idea of a database used for any application and is very easy to understand.

 The below section contains information about the components of the ER diagram:

-The entity is considered as a real-world object which can be anything like any object which can be identified easily.
-For example, in an employee database, employee details, location, contact details can be considered as entities of an employee database.
-All type of entities has some attributes or the properties which will help to give the proper idea of the entity.
-The entity set can be considered as a collection of similar types of entities.
-In the entity set, there can be some entities exist which can contain similar type of values.
+We consider the entity as a real-world object that can be easily identified, representing any object.
+For example, we can consider employee details, location, and contact details as entities in an employee database.
+All types of entities have some attributes or properties which will help give the proper idea of the entity.
+We can consider the entity set as a collection of entities of similar types.
+In the entity set, some entities can exist that can contain similar types of values.
 For example, the employee set will contain information from all employees.
 The entity set does not require to be disjoint.

-- Weak entity: The weak entity is considered an entity that can’t be easily chosen by its attribute and which required some relationship with some other entity.
+- Weak entity: We consider a weak entity as an entity whose attribute cannot be easily chosen and requires a relationship with another entity.
 This type of entity is known as a weak entity.
-In the ER diagram, the double rectangle is used for representing a weak entity.
-For example if there is only a bank account then it is considered as a weak entity as the bank account cannot be identified which bank the bank account belongs to.
+In the ER diagram, the double rectangle represents a weak entity.
+For example, suppose there is only a bank account without any information about the associated bank.
+In that case, we consider it a weak entity because it does not allow the identification of the bank to which it belongs.

-The entities are represented using some properties and these properties are known as attributes.
+We represent the entities using properties, and we refer to these properties as attributes.
 All the attributes have some value.
-For example the employee entity can have the following attributes employee name, employee age, employee contact details.
-For the attributes, there can be considered as a domain of values that can be allocated to the attribute.
-For example, the employee name cannot be assigned some numeric value.
-The employee name should always be alphabetic.
-The employee age cannot be in a negative number it should always be positive.
+For example, the employee entity can have the following attributes: name, age, and contact details.
+For the attributes, there can be considered a domain of values that can be allocated to the attribute.
+For example, we cannot assign a numeric value to the employee name.
+The employee’s name should always be alphabetic.
+The employee age cannot be in a negative number; it should always be positive.

-- Simple attribute: The simple attribute can be considered as atomic values that can’t be further segregated.
-For example, the employee phone number cannot be further segregate to some other attribute.
+- Simple attribute: We can consider simple attributes as atomic values that cannot be further segregated.
+For example, we cannot further segregate the employee’s phone number from another attribute.

 - Composite attribute: The composite attribute contains more than one attribute in the group.
-For example, the employee name attribute can be considered as a composite attribute as the employee name can be further segregated to a first name and last name.
+For example, we can consider the employee name attribute as a composite attribute since it can be further segregated into first and last names.

-- Derived attribute: The derived attribute is the type of attribute which does not exist in the database physically, however, the values derived are from the other database which is present in the database physically.
-For example, the average salary of an employee is derived attribute as it is directly not stored in the database.
+- Derived attribute: The derived attribute is the type of attribute that does not exist in the database physically; however, the values derived are from the other database which is present in the database physically.
+For example, the average salary of an employee is derived from attributes as it is not directly stored in the database.
 The value can e derived from other attributes present in the database physically.

 - Single value attribute: The single attribute contains a single value.
 For example, the security number.

-- Multi value attribute: The multi value attribute means the attribute which contains more than value.
-For example, the employee can have more than one email id and phone number.
+- Multi-value attribute: The multi-value attribute is the attribute that contains more than value.
+For example, the employee can have multiple email IDs and phone numbers.

-There are different types of relationship which are given below:
+There are different types of relationships which are given below:

-- One-to-one: In this relationship, the one entity is related to some other entity is a one-to-one relationship.
-For eg, an individual has a passport and the passport is allocated to one individual.
+- One-to-one: In this relationship, the one entity is related to some other entity in a one-to-one relationship.
+E.g., an individual has a passport, and the passport is allocated to one individual.

 - Many-to-one: In this relationship, when many instances of an entity are linked to one entity.
-For eg, many students can read in one college.
+E.g., many students can read in one college.

 - One-to-many: When one entity is linked to more than one entity is a one-to-many relationship.
-For eg, one customer placed multiple orders.
+E.g., one customer placed multiple orders.

-As seen, the ER diagram is considered as a blueprint of the database it contains all the necessary details of the database.
-The entities are considered as tables of a database, attributes are considered as columns of tables, and tuples are considered as rows of tables.
-And in between entities there is some relationship that exists which makes a complete relational database.
+We consider the ER diagram a database blueprint containing all the necessary details.
+We regard the entities as tables of a database, view attributes as columns of tables, and consider tuples as rows of tables.
+And in between entities, some relationship exists, which makes a complete relational database.

 This is a guide to Entity-Relationship Model.
-Here we discuss the introduction, why we use the entity diagram and components of the Entity-Relationship Model.
+Here we discuss the introduction, why we use the entity diagram, and the components of the Entity-Relationship Model.
 You can also go through our other related articles to learn more–